trailofbits/manticore/README.md

 Analysis results will be placed into a workspace directory beginning with `mcore_`.
 For information about the workspace, see the [wiki](https://github.com/trailofbits/manticore/wiki/What's-in-the-workspace%3F).

 #### EVM
-Solidity smart contracts must have a `.sol` extension for analysis by Manticore.
+Manticore CLI automatically detects you are trying to test a contract if (for ex.) the contract has a `.sol` or a `.vy` extension.
 See a [demo](https://asciinema.org/a/154012).
 <details>
   <summary>Click to expand:</summary>